UPDATE 08.12.2018 : TRAI extends the submission guideline by a month. New Date for submissions is now 07.01.2019. Counter comments is 21.

 Growth in use of both voice and data across the sector

 Also, the growth of data usage has been spectacular.
-Again this sharp rise since 16Q2 which is when Reliance Jio has launched services.
+Again this sharp rise has been since 16Q2 which is when Reliance Jio has launched services.
 Do notice this is against all teleco operators as is also evident from TRAI data which shows an increasing rate of quarter on quarter growth (Graph 2).

 Is there financial stress in the Telecom Sector?